Thomas Hutchinson (governor): Writs of assistance

-One of Bernard's early acts was the appointment of Hutchinson instead of James Otis Sr., as Chief Justice of the Massachusetts Superior Court of Judicature.
+One of Bernard's early acts as Governor was the appointment of Hutchinson instead of James Otis Sr., as Chief Justice of the Massachusetts Superior Court of Judicature.
 This action by itself turned the province's populists, whose vocal leaders included Otis and his son James Jr., against both Hutchinson and Bernard, with long term consequences to Hutchinson's reputation.
 Hutchinson, with no legal training, had not sought the post, and some emerging legal thinkers, notably a rising young lawyer named John Adams, were also outraged.

 In 1761 Hutchinson brought upon himself a storm of protest and criticism by issuing writs of assistance, documents that authorized essentially arbitrary searches by customs officials.
 Although some had been issued (ironically over Hutchinson's objections) in earlier years, the writs he authorized were in some cases renewals of existing writs necessitated by the accession of King George III to the throne.
-Adams and the Otises seized on the issue to rail against his monopolization of power (since he was also a lieutenant governor and sat on the council) and lack of legal qualifications for the post of chief justice.
+Adams and the Otises seized on the issue to rail against Hutchinson's monopolization of power (since he was also a lieutenant governor and sat on the council) and lack of legal qualifications for the post of chief justice.

 Taxes and the Stamp Act

 When the Sugar Act was being discussed in Parliament in 1763, proposals were put forward to send Hutchinson to England to represent the colony's opposition to the proposal.
-Governor Bernard, however, objected to sending the sitting lieutenant governor, and the bill was enacted.
-Much colonial protest followed, and Hutchinson agreed with vocal opponents like the Otis' (who around this time began using the phrase "no taxation without representation") that the law harmed the Massachusetts economy.
-In the ensuing debates, however, differences emerged between Hutchinson and others over Parliament's supremacy and the feasibility of having formal colonial representation there, which were exacerbated by the personal animosity that had developed between Hutchinson and the Otis'.
+Governor Bernard, however, objected to sending the sitting lieutenant governor, and subsequently the bill was enacted.
+Much colonial protest followed, and Hutchinson agreed with vocal opponents like the Otises (who around this time began using the phrase "no taxation without representation") that the law harmed the Massachusetts economy.

+In the ensuing debates, differences emerged between Hutchinson and others over Parliament's supremacy over the North American colonies and the feasibility of Parliament having formal colonial representation overseas.
+These differences were exacerbated by the personal animosity that had developed between Hutchinson and the Otises.
 Led by James Otis, Jr. and Oxenbridge Thacher, the anti-Parliament faction seized on every minor dispute to rail against Hutchinson and his faction's monopolization of power.
 Hutchinson was at first dismissive of these ongoing political attacks, believing that his opponents were either misguided or misled.
 Biographer Andrew Walmsley observes that Hutchinson at this stage seriously underestimated the impact of these attacks in building a coherent opposition to crown control, and in the damage it was doing to his own reputation.